- Contact information

 26313 Burlington Rd.

 - Trail information line

 Richard Bong State Recreation Area Trail descriptions

 Richard Bong State Recreation Area is open year-round and has over 41 miles of trails for hiking, mountain biking, cross-country skiing, horseback riding, snowshoeing and ATV and dirt bike riding.

 There are nearly six and a half miles of ATV trails and nearly eight miles of off-highway motorcycle trails at the property.
 Availability of the trails is determined on a daily basis.
 Always call 262-878-5600 before you come to ride.
 The message is changed daily.
 If weather or trail conditions warrant, the trails may be closed during the day and the telephone message changed.

-ATV/Dirt bike loops 1 and 2 open at 9 a.m.
-Loop 3 never opens before noon.
-All loops close at sunset.
+Loops 1 and 2 open at 9 a.m. and close at sunset.
 In March and April, the ATV/off-highway motorcycle trails are closed.

 ATVs and OHMs both need to be registered before arriving at the property.

 This self-guided nature trail is a limestone-surfaced trail.
 It can be walked in about 15-30 minutes.
 The trail is almost completely in the open grasslands and goes through a restored prairie.
 There is a small oak woodlot.
 This is a great place to see bobolinks in summer.
 A boardwalk overlooks beautiful Wolf Lake where you can spot migrating and resident waterfowl.